Who Qualifies for Tax Relief?

 Offer in compromise (OIC)

 An offer in compromise lets you settle your tax debts for less than the full amount owed.
 The IRS takes into account your income, expenses and assets when determining eligibility.
-This is one of the most well-known forms of tax relief despite the fact that many people won't qualify.
+This is one of the best-known forms of tax relief despite the fact that many people won't qualify.
 If the IRS determines you can pay the full balance, an OIC will not be accepted.

 Currently not collectible